-5.3.1 Except as provided in Article 5.3 of the Code, only a single organisation should be responsible for initiating and directing Testing at Event Venues during an Event Period.
+- 5.3.1 Except as provided in Article 5.3 of the Code, only a single organisation should be responsible for initiating and directing Testing at Event Venues during an Event Period.
 At International Events, the collection of Samples shall be initiated and directed by ICF (or any other international organisation which is the ruling body for the Event).
-At the request of ICF (or any other international organisation which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with ICF (or the relevant ruling body of the Event).

-5.3.2 If an Anti-Doping Organisation which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organisation shall first confer with ICF (or any other international organisation which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
+At the request of ICF (or any other international organisation which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with ICF (or the relevant ruling body of the Event). - 5.3.2 If an Anti-Doping Organisation which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organisation shall first confer with ICF (or any other international organisation which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
 If the Anti-Doping Organisation is not satisfied with the response from ICF (or any other international organisation which is the ruling body of the Event), the

-Anti-Doping Organisation may ask WADA for permission to conduct Testing and to determine how to coordinate such Testing, in accordance with the procedures set out International Standard in the for Testing and Investigations.
-WADA shall not grant approval for such Testing before consulting with and informing ICF (or any other international organisation which is the ruling body for the Event).
-WADA's decision shall be final and not subject to appeal.
+Anti-Doping Organisation may ask WADA for permission to conduct Testing and to determine how to coordinate such Testing, in accordance with the procedures set out International Standard for Testina Investigations.
+WADA shall not grant approval for such Testing before consulting with and informing ICF (or any other international organisation which is the ruling body WADA's decision shall be final and not for the Event). subject to appeal.
 Unless otherwise provided in the authorisation to conduct Testing, such tests shall be considered Out-of-Competition tests.
-Results management for anv such shall test be the responsibility of the Anti-Doping Organisation initiating the test unless provided otherwise in the rules of the ruling body of the Event.
+Results management for any such test shall be responsibility of the Anti-Doping Organisation initiating the test unless provided otherwise in the rules of the ruling body of the Event.

-5.3.3 Every organiser of selected ICF's International Competitions, list Competitions (the of those is published each year on the ICF's website) must plan for Doping Controls to take place and must ensure that, during the Competition or Event, the necessary facilities, Sample collection materials and doping control personnel are available. and the Testing procedures are correctly applied in accordance with the International Standard for Testing and Investigation and conducted by gualified persons so authorised.

-5.3.4 At those ICF International Competitions or Events the ICF's Anti-Doping Administrator or its delegate shall be responsible for co-ordinating all Testing.

-5.3.7 The overall costs of Doping Controls and Competition and/or Event Testing is the responsibility of the organising committee and/or the National Federation of the country in which the Competition or Event is taking place.
+- 5.3.3 Every organiser of selected ICF's International (the list of those Competitions Competitions, published each year on the ICF's website) must plan for Doping Controls to take place and must ensure that, the Competition or Event, the facilities, Sample collection materials and personnel are available, and the procedures are correctly applied in accordance with the International Standard for Testing and Investigation and conducted by qualified persons so authorised. - 5.3.4 At those ICF International Competitions or Events the ICF's Anti-Doping Administrator or its delegate shall be responsible for co-ordinating all Testing. - 5.3.7 The overall costs of Doping Controls and Competition and/or Event Testing is the responsibility of the organising committee and/or the National Federation of the country in which the Competition or Event is taking place.
 ICF may, at its own discretion, decide to take responsibility for those costs.